 Arnold Machin RA Portrait

 Although decimalisation did not take place until 1971, the first decimal coins – the 5p and 10p – entered circulation in April 1968.
-Because they corresponded exactly in size and value, they were able to circulate as shillings and florins until the change-over and served a useful purpose in preparing the public for what was to happen.
+They were introduced as replacements of shillings and florins, and because they corresponded exactly in size and value they were able to circulate together until 1971 when the coinage officially changed to decimal coins.
+As such they served a useful purpose in preparing the public for what was to happen.

-As part of the change, a new portrait of the Queen was adopted for the decimal coins.
-Designed by Arnold Machin RA, it had in fact been approved by the Queen as early as June 1964.
-Like Mary Gillick, Machin avoided the couped portrait cut off by the neck which had been usual on coins earlier in the century.
-The wreath, however, was replaced with the tiara which the Queen had been given as a wedding present from her grandmother Queen Mary.
-A modified version of the portrait has appeared on definitive British postage stamps since 1967 – possibly the most reproduced image in history.
+As part of the change, a new portrait of The Queen was adopted for the decimal coins.
+Designed by Arnold Machin RA, it had in fact been approved by The Queen as early as June 1964.
+Like Mary Gillick, Machin avoided the couped portrait - cut off by the neck - which had been usual on coins earlier in the century.
+The wreath, however, was replaced with the tiara which The Queen had been given as a wedding present from her grandmother, Queen Mary.
+A modified version of Machin’s portrait has appeared on definitive British postage stamps since 1967 – and as a result it is possibly the most reproduced image in history.

 Raphael Maklouf Portrait

 From 1985 to 1997, UK circulating coins were struck bearing a royal portrait by the sculptor Raphael Maklouf.
-The couped portrait – cut off at the neck – shows the Queen with the royal diadem which she wears on her way to and from the State Opening of Parliament, and includes a necklace and earrings.
-Having been accused by some of sculpting the Queen ‘flatteringly young’, the artist responded that such critics had misunderstood his intention which was ‘to create a symbol, regal and ageless’.
+The couped portrait – cut off at the neck – shows The Queen with the royal diadem which she wears on her way to and from the State Opening of Parliament.
+Unlike the Gillick and Machin portraits of The Queen, Raphael Maklouf’s portrait also included a necklace and earrings.
+Having been accused by some of sculpting The Queen ‘flatteringly young’, the artist responded that such critics had misunderstood his intention which was ‘to create a symbol, regal and ageless’.

-A close examination reveals the artist’s initials, RDM, on the truncation of the neck, the inclusion of the middle letter – for David – ensuring that the signature would not be misinterpreted as a reference to the Royal Mint.
+A close examination reveals the artist’s initials, RDM, on the truncation of the neck.
+The inclusion of the middle letter – for David – was to ensure that the signature would not be misinterpreted as a reference to The Royal Mint.

-There is a long-standing urban myth that the first bi-colour £2 coins – dated 1997 and thus bearing the Maklouf portrait – are rare and valuable.
+There is a long-standing urban myth that the first bi-colour £2 coins – bearing the Maklouf portrait and dated 1997 – are rare and valuable.
 But given that more than 13 million of these coins were issued, this is certainly not the case.

 Ian Rank-Broadley FRBS Portrait